Zeeeepa/mcp-server/README.md

 - The current folder is created as a project inside that workspace
 - Recommended: call `workspace_bootstrap(workspace_name="...", folder_path="...")`

-### Slash commands (prompts)

-Most MCP clients expose ContextStream prompts as `/contextstream:...` slash commands.

-- Prompts are parameter-free: selecting a command should immediately insert the template.
-- Templates avoid asking for workspace/project IDs and instead rely on `session_init` + session defaults.

 ## Free vs PRO tools

 Tools are labeled as `(Free)` or `(PRO)` in the MCP tool list.